-193. Finding: The funding from the 13th Amendment will go towards affordable housing utilizing the N/NE Housing Strategy and implementation of the North/Northeast Community Development Initiative including community economic development that will nurture and promote entrepreneurship, micro-business growth, and business expansion for emerging small businesses and enterprises owned by minorities.
+193. Finding: The funding from the 13th Amendment will go towards affordable housing and implementation of the North/Northeast Community Development Initiative including community economic development that will nurture and promote entrepreneurship, micro-business growth, and business expansion for emerging small businesses and enterprises owned by minorities.
 The Williams & Russell project is designed as a Cultural-Business Hub as further elaborated in Finding 122.
 The 13th Amendment complies with Policy A, Objectives 7-10.

-Albina Business Investment and Development, Policy B, Commercial, Institutional and Employment
+Albina Business Investment and Development, Policy B, Commercial, Institutional and Employment Centers